 - The easiest way to roast squash that has already been peeled is to dice it into 1-inch cubes.
 The smaller size will help the squash to roast more evenly.

 - Preheat oven to 400 degrees F. Place the cubes into a large mixing bowl and toss with 1-2 tbsp olive oil (I use about 2 tbsp for a 3 lb. squash).
 You can also toss it with minced garlic, if you’d like.

 - Spread the squash out evenly across 1 or 2 baking sheets.
-I often line the sheets with foil for easier cleanup.
-The squash has natural sugar in it, which can make for a sticky cleanup.
-Foil makes the cleanup a breeze.
+I like to line the tray with a silpat for easy cleanup.
 Sprinkle the squash with salt, pepper, and any other seasonings you like.

 - Roast the squash for 30-40 minutes, stirring once halfway through cooking, till the largest pieces of squash are fork tender.